Surprising Desktop vs Mobile Internet Usage Growth in Cambodia (last 10 years)

 As, most of the time, mobile connections are associated with social media and computer connections mostly with websites, this trend over the past 10 years highlights what we can see in everyday online activities when observing website connection statistics in Cambodia:

-- Websites are gaining back the role they always had for being the main reference for businesses, corporate institutions and personal blogs while web based search engines are gaining back their initial role for helping users finding exactly the products and services they need by allowing more precise search results.
+- Websites are gaining back the role they always had for being the main reference for businesses, corporate institutions and personal blogs while web-based search engines are gaining back their initial role for helping users find exactly the products and services they need by allowing more precise search results.